seray-i/seray-i.github.io/honours-service/index.md

 - Certified Member of Royal College of Speech & Language Therapists (cert.
 MRCSLT), 2004 – current
 - Health and Care Professions Council (HCPC) registered, 2004 – current
-- Member of the Association for Computing Machinery (ACM)
+- Member of the Association for Computing Machinery (ACM) 2018 - present

 </div>